Swimming pools and spas

 - notify the landlord or owner of any faults with pool or spa fences, doors or gates.

-For more information, visit the Information for consumers who have an existing pool or spa page on the VBA website.
+For more information, visit the Swimming pools page on the VBA website.

 Faulty fence or safety barrier